Linux

 Create the filesystem

 On NixOS, the operating system is installed on /nix directory.
-NixOS makes all the references to this directory and creates the other directories during initialization for compatibility.
-So if you want to do so, you can mount the root filesystem as tmpfs as impermanence storage, you should read about on NixOS's wiki.
-I'll do the setup as impermanent on the article DIY Linux Router with Impermanence.
+NixOS references this directory and creates the other directories during initialization for compatibility.
+So you can have the root filesystem as impermanent storage. you can read more about it on NixOS's wiki.
+There's an alternative article regarding the impermanent storage approach in the link DIY Linux Router with Impermanence.

 zfs create -o mountpoint=none -o canmount=off ${ZROOT}/root